If you develop PHP with VSCode, use the most powerful IntelliSense tool, intelephense

 function superMethod() { $awesomeService = $this->app->make(AwesomeService::class); $awesomeService->awesomeMethod(); }

-Therefore, we will use @var to tell the type of local variables so that completion will work.
+Therefore, we use @var to tell the type of the local variable as well, so that completion works.

 function superMethod() { /** @var AwesomeService $awesomeService */ $awesomeService = $this->app->make(AwesomeService::class); $awesomeService->awesomeMethod(); }

-The basic concept is the same as class properties, but the key seems to be to put the variable name after the class name.
+The basic idea is the same as with class properties, but the key point seems to be putting the variable name after the class name.

-As the development scale grows, method names tend to become longer (this is my personal opinion), so I want to make sure to take this extra step.
+As the scale of development increases, method names tend to get longer (this is just my personal opinion), so I want to make sure I don't skimp on this extra step.

 summary